3H31

 Contact with other chemists to develop or review procedures to be followed in analyzing trace chemicals is a significant aspect of the work.

-The employees work with, under specified guidelines, unknown substances that are potentially dangerous.
+The employees work with, under specified guidelines, unknown substances that are potentially hazardous.
 Work is performed under the direction of an analytical chemistry supervisor or equivalent position.

 ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)

-1. The position must perform work utilizing either a gas chromatograph/mass spectrometer or advanced analytical chemistry instrumentation to identify and quantify organic compounds to identify and quantify trace metals at the advanced performance level.
+1. The position must perform work utilizing either a gas chromatograph/mass spectrometer or advanced analytical chemistry instrumentation to interpret test results at the advanced performance level.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)